vanyle/vanyle.github.io/src/posts/emscripten.md

 So I decided to use regular Lua for the web.
 This is slower as the language is fully interpreted, but it's good enough.
 Because Nim supports arbitrary compile-time execution, I wrote a tiny build-system in Nim that compiles Lua when the `emscripten` or the `noJit` flag is provided and links Lua against Nim.

 Lua is small and only consist of about 30 files.
-So I store their path in an array and loop over it to compile everthing.
+So I store their path in an array and loop over it to compile everything.

 Lua 5.1 and LuaJIT behave exactly the same in my tests, so I can write the same scripts and have the same behavior on the web and the desktop!